-GOAL 1: ENCOURAGE AND RECRUIT BUSINESSES IN TARGETED INDUSTRIES.
+GOAL 1: ENCOURAGE, RECRUIT, AND RETAIN BUSINESSES IN TARGETED INDUSTRIES.

-- Industries central to Keene's economy such as manufacturing, precision optics, healthcare, and education - continue to grow and remain a core part of Keene's economy. - Keene's industry mix evolves and expands over time to meet economic shifts and growing sector clusters. - Industry growth provides higher wage employment opportunities for Keene's residents.
+- Industries central to Keene's economy such as manufacturing, precision optics, healthcare, and education continue to grow and remain a core part of Keene's economy. - Keene's industry mix evolves and expands over time to meet economic shifts and growing sector clusters. - Industry growth provides higher wage employment opportunities for Keene's residents. - Foster a nexus of specialized firms to promote and attract large-scale employers to the region.